-The definition of false positive and false negative decision errors depends on the viewpoint of the decision maker.\(^1\) Consider the viewpoint where a person has been presumed to be "innocent until proven guilty" (i.e., H\) is "innocent"; H\(a\) is "guilty").
+The definition of false positive and false negative decision errors depends on the viewpoint of the decision maker.1 Consider the viewpoint where a person has been presumed to be "innocent until proven guilty" (i.e., H0 is "innocent"; H_a is "guilty").
 A false positive error would be convicting an innocent person; a false negative error would be not convicting the guilty person.
-From the viewpoint where a person is presumed to be "guilty until proven innocent" (i.e., H\) is "guilty"; H\(a\) is "innocent"), the errors are reversed.
+From the viewpoint where a person is presumed to be "guilty until proven innocent" (i.e., H0 is "guilty"; H_a is "innocent"), the errors are reversed.
 Here, the false positive error would be not convicting the guilty person, and the false negative error would be convicting the innocent person.

 While the possibility of a decision error can never be totally eliminated, it can be controlled.
 To control the possibility of making decision errors, the planning team must control total study error.
 There are many ways to accomplish this, including collecting a large number of samples (to control sampling design error), analyzing individual samples several times or using more precise laboratory methods (to control measurement error).
 Better sampling designs can also be developed to collect data that more accurately and efficiently represent the population of interest.
 Every study will use a slightly different method of controlling decision errors, depending on where the largest components of total study error exist in the data set and the ease of reducing those error components.
 Reducing the probability of making decision errors generally increases costs.
-In many cases controlling decision error within very small limits is unnecessary for making a decision that satisfies the decision maker's needs.
-For instance, if the consequences of decision errors are minor, a reasonable decision could be made based on relatively crude data (data with high total study error).
+In many cases controlling decision error within very small limits is unnecessary for making a decision that satisfies the decision could be made based on relatively crude data (data with high total study error).
 On the other hand, if the consequences of decision errors are severe, the decision maker will want to control sampling design and measurement errors within very small limits.